-(Note: due to restrictions related to the ongoing COVID-19 pandemic, the classes noted below may operate under reduced schedules, and may be cancelled if required by restrictions.)
+(Note: due to restrictions related to the ongoing COVID-19 pandemic, classes may operate under reduced schedules, and may be cancelled or switched to online-only if required by restrictions.)

-The Dutchess County Senior Exercise Program is sponsored by the Dutchess County Office For The Aging, with partial funding provided by the New York State Office for Aging and the U.S. Administration on Aging.
+The Dutchess County Senior Exercise Program is sponsored by the Dutchess County Office For the Aging, with partial funding provided by the New York State Office for the Aging and the U.S. Administration on Aging.

 Our program mirrors the Tufts University Strong Living Program, an evidence based program for which our coordinator has received training in the curriculum.
 The program grew out of published research on bone density in older adults.
 It is designed to counter the effects of osteoporosis and lead to improvement in mobility, muscle strength, stamina, balance and independence.